eddy-geek/TIL/202506-personal-rag.md

 > **Linkwarden**: extensive support for third-party integrations. webpage screenshots, Wayback Machine archiving, organization via collections and tags, sharing, pinning, multi-user capabilities with SSO, and a ton of customization options.
 > ton of support for adding bookmarks via third-party tools, which include Floccus sync, desktop apps, Raycast support, and browser extensions.
 Linkwarden can be installed via bare metal or Docker and requires a PostgreSQL DB.

 > **Karakeep** : first release early 2024.
 Unlike some of the other alternatives, it aims to be an all-encompassing platform for data hoarders with support for features like OCR extraction, simple note-taking functionality, and video archiving via youtube-dl.
-[HN thread](https://news.ycombinator.com/item?id=42485746)
+[HN thread](https://news.ycombinator.com/item?id=42485746).
+Can appear in google results with [pipette](https://github.com/DanSnow/hoarder-pipette)
 > Given its extensive functionality, Hoarder requires a bit more overhead to deploy than the others but provides clear instructions on how to do so easily via Docker.

 * **[linkwarden/linkwarden](https://github.com/linkwarden/linkwarden)** [13k gh*]: